KBW1963/Sonarr-Calendar-Tracker-Docker/README.md

 >- **Logo size** The logo is automatically constrained to a maximum height of 60px (adjustable in CSS if needed).
 It will not stretch the header.
 >- **File format** Any common image format (PNG, JPG, SVG) works.
 Use a transparent background for best results.
 >- **No additional volume mount required** if you place the logo in the existing output directory.
 If you need a separate mount, you can mount a file.
+>

-If you wish to add/use your own logo then:
+> If you wish to add/use your own logo then:
+>- The internal `SONARR_URL` should be reachable from the container (use an IP or hostname that resolves internally).
+The `SONARR_PUBLIC_URL` is used for links in the HTML and can be a public domain.
-- Public URL (`SONARR_PUBLIC_URL`) is used for links in the HTML (e.g., clicking a show title).
+>- Public URL (`SONARR_PUBLIC_URL`) is used for links in the HTML (e.g., clicking a show title).
 If omitted, it defaults to `SONARR_URL`.
+>- For the logo, using a relative path like `/logo.png` is recommended if the file is placed in the web root.
+The web server must serve the logo file.
-- Image caching is enabled by default.
+>- Image caching is enabled by default.
 The cache directory is inside the output volume (`/output/sonarr_images`).
 This directory must be served by your web server (see nginx.md for further details).
-- Custom logo – place a logo file in the web root and set `CUSTOM_LOGO_URL=/logo.png`.
+>- Custom logo – place a logo file in the web root and set `CUSTOM_LOGO_URL=/logo.png`.
 The logo appears inline with the page title.
+>- All paths inside the container must be within a mounted volume to survive container restarts (except for ephemeral data).
 ---

 ## 🐳 Setting Environment Variables in Docker